chris-rutkowski/taptest/docs/docs/guides/e2e_firebase_riverpod.md

 # E2E tests with Firebase (Riverpod)

-Learn how to write lightning-fast end-to-end tests for Firebase apps using TapTest!
+Learn how to write lightning-fast end-to-end tests for Firebase apps using **TapTest**!
 This guide (and example app) demonstrates mocking Firebase Auth and Firestore for widget tests, while keeping integration tests flexible with real services or emulators.

 **⏱️ Time to read:** 15 minutes
 **🎯 State management:** Riverpod (patterns apply to any architecture)